Patient Safety Strategies for Oncology

 • Commit resources to address safety concerns.

 Establishing a fair and just culture is also important.
-While a culture of safety embraces human fallibility, it does not dismiss clinician and staff accountability entirely—such as in cases involving a reckless or willful disregard of policies and procedures.
-In a culture of safety, most human errors are addressed through coaching or counseling or through an emphasis on system issues that mitigate the risk of a similar error.
+While a culture of safety embraces human fallibility, a just culture does not dismiss clinician and staff accountability entirely—such as in cases involving a reckless or willful disregard of policies and procedures.
+Create a safe and just culture by addressing human errors through coaching or counseling (with zero tolerance for reckless behavior) and by concentrating on system issues that mitigate the risk of a similar error.

 Creating a safe oncology environment is everyone’s responsibility.
-When the care team works together, it can create a safety culture that enhances the quality of care for oncology patients, decreases adverse events for patients and staff, and integrates a reporting system that allows events and improvement opportunities to be identified and studied.
+When the care team works together, it can create a safety culture that enhances the quality of care for oncology patients, decreases adverse events for patients and staff, and integrates a reporting system that allows adverse events, near misses, and improvement opportunities to be identified and studied.

 For additional assistance, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.